Learn to deadlift without pain.

 During this time, I had to sift through a LOT of advice.
 When you’re trying to fix what’s wrong with your body, there’s a LOT of distracting information out there.

-Finally after a few years of trial and error, I did find the solution I needed all along.
-Using it and everything else I'd learned, I beat my back injury.
+Finally after a few years of trial and error, I found the solution I needed all along.
+It took effort and patience to implement it.
+But it worked, and I beat my back injury.
 I've never had the same back injury again.
-In fact, 2018 marks the 3rd anniversary of me being pain-free.
-And it's not because I stopped deadlifting -- I regularly deadlift more weight now than I was able to pre-injury -- pain-free!
+In fact, 2019 marks the 4th anniversary of me being back pain-free.
+And it's not because I stopped deadlifting -- I regularly deadlift more weight now than I was able to pre-injury.
+And, most importantly, I do it pain-free!

 Inspired by the light I found at the end of my trial-and-error years, I dove deeper into the injury prevention side of strength training.
 I've since changed countless others' lives by helping my clients and followers learn to move pain-free too.
 All things considered, my horrific back injury was a blessing in disguise.

 Still, I remained bitter.
 I couldn't let go of how helpless and confused I felt during my back pain years.
-In my time of need, I couldn't find any one-stop-shops for the deadlift that could systematically show me exactly what I was doing wrong and exactly what to do to address it.
+In my time of need, I couldn't find any one-stop-shops for the deadlift that could expose me to exactly what I was doing wrong, and how to fix it.

 If you've spent time trying to learn the deadlift, you may have noticed that everyone has some "magic trick" to fix your deadlift.